|NEXT||HOME||BACK TO BLOG|

 The one event around which this vacation was based was a house concert that Andrew had arranged for me on this day.
 Well, that's perhaps an overstatement.
 I'd been wanting to see some of the sites on our itinerary for most of my life.
 But Andrew's offer was what got me off my duff and actually take this trip.

 As I said at the outset, Andrew and Barbara had been very much involved in the folk scene in New Jersey, and missed it terribly.
 So much so that Andrew resolved to not only find what folk music there was in Tucson when they moved, but actually bring more of it to the area by starting a series of house concerts.
-That idea was very much on their mind in choosing the house they would purchase.
+That idea was very much on their mind when choosing the house they would purchase.
 They wanted the space to present a concert to an audience of 40 to 50 people, either indoors or outdoors, depending upon weather.
 Tonight's show was slated to be held outdoors with that vista of the sunset illuminating the Catalina Mountains in the background.

 It didn't hurt that their experience with the Folk Project exposed them to some of the finest performers in the acoustic music field, so they were able to deliver some knockout shows.
 It also didn't hurt that they knew how to throw a party.
 From the crack of dawn, they were busy cleaning the house, preparing food, moving furniture, setting up a sound system, posting signs about with information on where the bathrooms were, and the like.
 They even hired a handyman for some of the heavy lifting, which Andrew couldn't do as was his custom due to his recent foot surgery.
 I pretty much kept out of their way, or helped where I could.

 Michael Markowitz, whom I had met at the jam the previous night, showed up early to lend a hand with the sound system, and to rehearse with me, playing guitar backup on a set of tunes I generally play solo on concertina.
 My inklings of a cold the previous evening happily proved to be a false alarm.
 I was concerned for the temperature, which was well into the 90s during the day.
-But that moderated considerably, and the "stage" area became shaded by the house as the afternoon wore on.
+But that moderated considerably, and the "stage" area on the patio became shaded by the house as the afternoon wore on.
 The concert was preceded by a potluck dinner, which turned out to be quite a spread. between sound checks and rehearsals with Michael, I barely had time to wolf down a couple of mouthfuls of something, which must have been good, but I was preoccupied with preparation.
 And before I knew it, it was showtime.

 It went off well.
 It was well received.
 Nobody left at halftime.
 Which is a good sign.
 42 paying guests.
 More than covered my airfare.
 (No, I didn't declare that as a business expense.)
 Later reports, Andrew told me, were so favorable that I might go back out there again next year just for a return engagement if I can get another gig in the process.
 After most of the crowd had left, Michael Markowitz hung around, and he and I and Jenny and Andrew swapped a few more tunes and songs.
 Jenny and I capped the evening with a session in the Hines' backyard hot tub.
 Very relaxing, but alas, we did not see the expected display of desert stars, due to a haze that persisted for our entire trip.
-That was the one disappointment of the whole trip.
+That paucity of stars was the one disappointment of the whole trip.
 We stayed until we got good and wrinkly , and then turned in.

 Post concert jam: Michael Markovitz on right.